The Tender Land

 - Sunday JULY 8 8:30 PM

 Aaron Copland's The Tender Land is a vivid portrait of the rural Midwest, youthful spirit and the American dream come to life.
 The beautiful story depicts the lives of Laurie, her family and two migrant workers in a quintessential coming of age story set during the Great Depression.
 The score is cut from the same cloth as that of Appalachian Spring - the melodic, folkish music that defines Copland.

 Utilizing the gorgeous vistas of a rural Iowa landscape at sunset as a backdrop, this production will be presented outdoors and in partnership with the Maytag Dairy Farms in Newton, Iowa.
-Tickets on sale now for season subscribers.

 Presented as part of DMMO's 2nd Stages Series.